iamsukanta/docker-novice-to-ninza-with-practical-examples-and-resources/README.md

 ### docker-compose Command

 ```
+# Manually builds the images defined in docker-compose.yml.
+> docker-compose build

-# If image not created then builds and starts all services in the foreground.
+# If image not build then builds and starts all services in the foreground.
 > docker-compose up

+# If image not build then builds and starts all services in the detached mode (background).
+> docker-compose up -d

+# Build all services and starts all services in the detached mode (background).
+> docker-compose up -d --build

+# Stops and removes all services, networks, and containers created.
+> docker-compose down

+# Stops and removes all services, networks, containers and related volumes.
+> docker-compose down --volumes

 ```